The Executive Remuneration Review: Germany

 Reforming the principles of executive remuneration in financial institutions and insurance companies has been a key topic on the agenda of the German legislator and the BaFin.

-In the context of banks and credit institutions, Germany has implemented the requirements set forth by the Capital Requirements Directive IV (CRD IV, including the widely discussed bonus caps) and as specified by the European Banking Authority (EBA) by amending the Banking Act as well as the German Ordinance regarding Remuneration in Financial Institutions (GORFI).106 In response to the issuance by the EBA of its guidelines on sound remuneration policies in 2015, the BaFin amended the GORFI, effective as of 4 August 2017, and further amendments to the Banking Act and the GORFI were made in 2019.
+In the context of banks and credit institutions, Germany has implemented the requirements set forth by the Capital Requirements Directive IV (CRD IV, including the widely discussed bonus caps) and as specified by the European Banking Authority (EBA) by amending the Banking Act as well as the German Ordinance regarding Remuneration in Financial Institutions (GORFI).105 In response to the issuance by the EBA of its guidelines on sound remuneration policies in 2015, the BaFin amended the GORFI, with effect as of 4 August 2017.
+Further amendments to the Banking Act and the GORFI were made in 2019.
 In addition, a directive amending CRD IV (including the remuneration-related provisions contained therein), also referred to as CRD V, entered into force on 27 June 2019 as part of the 'banking package'.
-Germany and other EU Member States have to implement those amendments into their respective national laws by the end of 2020.107
+Germany and other EU Member States had to implement those amendments into their respective national laws by the end of 2020.
+The German legislator fulfilled this obligation in December 2020 and passed the legislative amendments through the Risk Reduction Act.

 The CRD V contains innovations relating to the variable elements of remuneration.
 For example, a balance sheet total limit of €5 billion was introduced for the uniform implementation of the principle of proportionality.
-Financial institutions whose balance sheet total has in principle been less than €5 billion over the last four years may refrain from applying the special risk-taker requirements for variable remuneration.110 However, Member States may, under certain conditions, increase this value up to €15 billion.111 In addition, the retention period for deferred payment of the variable remuneration of risk takers has been increased to at least four to five years.112
+Financial institutions whose balance sheet total has in principle been less than €5 billion over the last four years may refrain from applying the special risk-taker requirements for variable remuneration.108 However, EU Member States may, under certain conditions, increase this value up to €15 billion,109 as the German legislator has done.110 In addition, the retention period for deferred payment of the variable remuneration of risk-takers has been increased to at least four to five years.111

 In Germany, since 2017, the GORFI provides for the abolition of all types of remuneration other than fixed and variable remuneration elements.
 If in doubt, an element will be deemed variable remuneration.
 The GORFI defines in detail under which conditions remuneration is considered to be fixed.
 The remainder is considered to be variable remuneration.